 The most common language spoken in Ririe is English.
 Other important languages spoken here include Spanish and Polish.

 The neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.2% of family-friendly neighborhoods in the state of Idaho.
+The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 9.0% of family-friendly neighborhoods in the state of Idaho.
 Many other families also live here, making it easy to socialize and develop a sense of community.
 In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition to being an excellent choice for families with school-aged children, this neighborhood is also a very good choice for college students.

 Did you know that the neighborhood has more English and Welsh ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 38.9% of this neighborhood's residents have English ancestry and 3.3% have Welsh ancestry.